Dennis Flanders: Biography

 Flanders was born in Walthamstow, East London to Bernard Flanders, a pianist, and Jessie, a skillful painter of miniature flower scenes.
 The young Flanders was a naturally gifted artist who began drawing at an early age.
 Aged seven, he won the Princess Louise Gold Medal for the arts.
 After attending the Merchant Taylors' School, Flanders studied at the Regent Street Polytechnic, St. Martin's School of Art, and at the Central School of Arts and Crafts before working in a variety of jobs.
 He worked for a firm of accountants, for the interior decorator Maurice Adams and then in a print works before, in 1937, taking the decision to attempt to establish himself as a freelance artist and illustrator.
 In later life, he claimed he was inspired to do this after seeing a copy of Muirhead Bone's book of illustrations, Old Spain.

 During the Second World War, Flanders enlisted in the British Army in September 1942.
-He worked at the School of Military Engineering in Ripon and was then based at Welbeck Abbey in Nottinghanshire where he made models of buildings and landscapes based on aerial reconnaissance photographs.
+He worked at the School of Military Engineering in Ripon and was then based at Welbeck Abbey in Nottinghamshire where he made models of buildings and landscapes based on aerial reconnaissance photographs.
 He applied for a commission with the War Artists' Advisory Committee and although he was unsuccessful, the Committee did agree to purchase several drawings from him.
 These were mostly detailed depictions of bomb damaged buildings and churches in London, Bath and Canterbury and included views of both St Paul's Cathedral and Canterbury Cathedral.